(603) 228-9160

 Gross Motor Skills

-Treatment targeted at improving your child's ability to care for themselves and follow a routine.
-We also have specialized programming for children who are Resistive Eaters.
+Treatment focuses on enhancing your child’s ability to care for themselves and establish a consistent daily routine.
+This includes skills such as dressing, grooming, toileting, and feeding.
+We also offer specialized programming for children who are resistive eaters, using engaging techniques to improve eating habits and create positive mealtime experiences.

 Sensory Integration

-Our sensory system is designed to alert us to danger via sight, sound, smell, body movements or taste.
-For some children, their system is not "calibrated" correctly and their neurology is telling them that clothing or touch or sounds are a threat.
-Occupational therapy services can assist the neurological system with regulating sensation and improving the child's ability to function at home and in the community.
+Our sensory system is designed to alert us to potential dangers through sight, sound, smell, touch, and taste.
+For some children, however, their sensory system is not "calibrated" properly, causing everyday sensations—such as the feeling of clothing, touch, or sounds—to feel overwhelming or even threatening.
+Occupational therapy helps regulate the sensory system by using targeted interventions, improving the child’s ability to process and respond to sensory input.
+This enables them to function more comfortably and confidently at home, school, and in the community.

 Blurry image which is an example of Vision Therapy in Occupational Therapy